CloudSecurityAlliance/gsd-project/data-formats/Thoughts-on-data-formats.md

 ## String and value handling

 Anything that is a string or a value that can be more than one value needs to be a list so that multiple values can be clearly supported.
 A perfect example of this is (GSD-2021-1002352.json)[https://github.com/cloudsecurityalliance/gsd-database/blob/main/2021/1002xxx/GSD-2021-1002352.json] which is called "log4j" and "log4j2" by Apache and other organizations use the names interchangeably it appears.
 This means that anything that is not clearly defined as having only a single possible value (e.g. the GSD ID itself, the assigned time) must be assumed to potentially be a list of values.

+## Human vs machine data

+The JSON data should contain both the human and machine readable data.
+Ideally a strong distinction should be made, e.g. machine readable affected product data should be highly structured, but a human readable text description should be allowed (e.g. the current style of CVE text description), and any human readable data MUST allow basic formatting, I think standardizing on Markdown is the most sensible solution.
+The current mess that is CVE text descriptions (overly short, some unreadable due to "ths is not CVE-FOO" and so on) and the experience of turning the text description in GSD-2021-1002352 into something more readable comes to mind.
+It should be noted that MITRE doesn't even allow line returns to split text up into paragraphs/etc (if you submit a CVE JSON entry they strip the line returns).